Anthonyy232/Anthonyy232/README.md

 <br>
 <h2 align="center">Introduction</h2>

 <p align="center">Hi there!
-I'm Anthony, a fourth year computer science student at UCLA with an interest in software engineering.</p>
+I'm Anthony, a UCLA graduate with an interest in software engineering and IT.</p>

 <br>
 <h2 align="center">Frequently Used Technologies</h2>